-The McWhirter Conference, Oxford 2017: 'Brave New Britain?'
+The McWhirter Conference, Oxford 2018

-The 2017 McWhirter Conference, Oxford was at Trinity College, Oxford on Tuesday 14th and Wednesday 15th March:
+The 2018 McWhirter Conference, Oxford was at Trinity College, Oxford on Tuesday 13th and Wednesday 14th March:

 Inspiring young people to debate topical issues and to think about their future role in society